tamarakaufler/go-build-servers/url-shorty-proxy/server/datastore/README.md

     docker exec -it url-shortener-postgres bash

-b) Acess the dapabase directly
+b) Access the database directly

     docker exec -it url-shortener-postgres psql -U postgres url_shortener

     docker exec -it url-shortener-postgres psql -U shorty_user url_shortener

-## Running Postgres in a container and the proxy locally
+## Local development - running Postgres in a container and the proxy locally

-## Running both Postgres and the proxy in their respective containers
+    a) Postgres

+    docker run --rm -d -e POSTGRES_PASSWORD=mypass -p 5432:5432 -d --name url-shortener-postgres url-shortener-postgres

+        Using -p 5432:5432 allows to access the database at localhost:5432/127.0.0.1:5432

+    b) Proxy

+    go run main.go

+        No need to set up any env variables for access to the database.
+Default values are sufficient.

 # Kubernetes